- IUDs are more than 99% effective against pregnancy for 3-12 years.

 When does the IUD start protecting against pregnancy?

 If it is inserted during your period, the IUD starts protecting against pregnancy right after your health care provider inserts it.
 If it is inserted at another time during your menstrual cycle, the Copper IUD (ParaGard®) starts working immediately while the hormonal IUDs (Mirena®, Skyla®, Kyleena®, Liletta™) take 7 days before it starts protecting against pregnancy.
-You should use a back-up form of birth control or wait to have sex until your IUD starts working.
-The Copper IUD (ParaGard®) can also be used as emergency contraception when it is placed within five days of unprotected sex.
+You should use a back-up form of birth control or wait to have sex penetrative sex until your IUD starts working.
+The Copper IUD (ParaGard®) can also be used as emergency contraception when it is placed within five days of unprotected penetrative.
+More recently, there is evidence that the the 52-mg levonorgestrel IUD ((Mirena® or Liletta™) can be an effective form of emergency contraception as well.

 How effective is the IUD against pregnancy?

 IUDs are more than 99% effective.
-This means that if 100 women use an IUD, less than 1 woman will become pregnant in a year.
+This means that if 100 people use an IUD, less than 1 person will become pregnant in a year.
 Since this method doesn’t rely on you to remember to use it before/during sex, there is no difference between ‘perfect use’ and ‘typical use’!

 Does the IUD protect against sexually transmitted infections?